djrusso/Dynamic-Optimization-Course/index.md

 ## Textbooks
 Dynamic Programming and Optimal Control by Dimitris Bertsekas, 4th Edition, Volumes I and II.

 ## Course requirements

 You will be asked to scribe lecture notes of high quality.
 There will be a few homework questions each week, mostly drawn from the Bertsekas books.
 The main deliverable will be either a project writeup or a take home exam.

+## Grading Breakdown

+I will follow the following weighting: 20% homework, 15% lecture scribing, 65% final or course project.

 ## Homework
 We will have a short homework each week.
 Please write down a precise, rigorous, formulation of all word problems.
 For example, specify the state space, the cost functions at each state, etc.